 How to test NordVPN’s torrenting speeds

-You can test NordVPN’s torrenting speeds two ways.
-First, you can connect to one of the dedicated P2P servers, and then run a simple speed test through one of the many speed testing sites available (Speedtest, Google, Fast, etc.).
-Some ISPs prioritize traffic through the more popular speed testers, like Speedtest and Google, so you may want to try less-well-known options for more accurate results.
+You can test NordVPN’s torrenting speeds in two ways.
+First, you can connect to one of the dedicated P2P servers and then run a simple speed test through one of the many speed testing sites available (Speedtest, Google, Fast, etc.).
+Some ISPs prioritize traffic through the more popular speed testers, like Speedtest and Google, so you may want to try less well-known options for more accurate results.

 Note that all VPNs will reduce your internet speed due to encryption and extra distance to the VPN server.
 It’s important to test your connection before and after to verify how much speed loss you’re experiencing.
 For example, here are side-by-side speed tests we performed on a WiFi network and when connected to a NordVPN P2P server:

-As you can see, there was some drop-off in speed through the VPN server (to be expected when using a VPN) but not enough to make a significant impact on download speeds through the P2P server.
+As you can see, there was some drop-off in speed through the VPN server (to be expected when using a VPN), but not enough to make a significant impact on torrent download speeds through the P2P server.

 Next, you’ll want to test your torrent download speeds.
 Any torrent client and file should work.
 We downloaded a 1.5 Gb file through BitTorrent to test download speeds.